Pure Python Spell Checking based on Peter Norvig’s blog post on setting up a simple spell checking algorithm.

-pyspellchecker supports multiple languages including English, Spanish, German, French, and Portuguese.
+pyspellchecker supports multiple languages including English, Spanish, German, French, Portuguese, Arabic and Basque.
 For information on how the dictionaries were pyspellchecker supports Python 3 pyspellchecker allows for the setting of the Levenshtein Distance (up to two) to check.
 For longer words, it is highly recommended to use a distance of 1 and not the